HypothesisWorks/hypothesis/CONTRIBUTING.rst

-Public API changes require the most careful scrutiny of all reviews, because they are the ones we are stuck with for the longest: Hypothesis follows semver and additionally tries not to break API compatibility wherever possible.
+Public API changes require the most careful scrutiny of all reviews, because they are the ones we are stuck with for the longest: Hypothesis follows semantic versioning, and we don't release new major versions very often.

 When a public API changes we should ask the following questions: